-Concurrent Alcohol and Suboxone Abuse
+Concurrent Suboxone and Alcohol Abuse

 About Alcohol and Suboxone

 Alcohol is the most commonly abused substance by both teenagers and adults in the United States, according to the Centers for Disease Control (CDC).
-In fact, the CDC found that in any given month, 25% of high school students admit to at least one episode of binge drinking.
+In fact, the CDC found that in any given month, 25% of high school students admit to at least 1 episode of binge drinking.
 Furthermore, these binge episodes constitute a dangerously high 90% of all underage drinking.
 In light of this and other evidence, alcohol abuse has become a priority issue for city, state, and federal governments.
-On its own, alcohol abuse has pervasive negative health effects, many which culminate in death.
+On its own, alcohol abuse has pervasive negative health effects, many of which can culminate in death.
 However, alcohol becomes even more deadly when taken with other medications.

 Young alcohol abusers are significantly more likely to abuse other drugs, including prescription painkillers.
 The prevalence of prescription painkiller abuse has sharply risen in recent years, especially among teens and young adults (Dart et al., 2015).
-Treatment for opioid addiction often involves the use of medically assisted treatment (MAT), which has garnered support from the medical community for its ability to successfully treat opioid abuse.
+Treatment for opioid addiction often involves the use of medication-assisted treatment (MAT), which has garnered support from the medical community for its ability to successfully treat opioid abuse.
 MAT involves the introduction of and eventual tapering off of certain opioid substances—used to gradually wean the patient off of opioids altogether, while minimizing withdrawal effects.

 Suboxone is a a common medication used as part of MAT for opiate/opioid addiction and consists of:

-- Buprenorphine – An opiate-derived substance that produces similar but weaker effects compared to prescription opioids and heroin.
+- Buprenorphine—An opiate-derived substance that produces similar but weaker effects compared to prescription opioids and heroin.
 Lessens the effects of withdrawal and helps curb cravings.

-- Naloxone – An opiate antagonist that counters the effects of opiate overdose.
+- Naloxone—An opiate antagonist that counters the effects of opiate overdose.
 When misused, the naloxone in Suboxone initiates opiate withdrawal symptoms, discouraging abuse.

-While effective at getting patients off heroin or prescription opioids, Suboxone can itself be abused.
+While effective at getting patients off of heroin or prescription opioids, Suboxone can itself be abused.
 Some studies even show moderately high rates of opioid relapse following prescribed regimens of Suboxone-related medication (O’Brien, 2005).
 Some users will even use alcohol in an attempt to strengthen the weaker effects of Suboxone.
 This is a risky practice, as the combination of the two drugs can produce significant dangers.

-Signs and Symptoms of Alcohol with Suboxone
+Signs and Symptoms of Alcohol With Suboxone

 Signs of Alcohol Abuse